Prime Factorization of ideals in commutative rings, with a focus on Krull rings: The -operation and the finite direct product of rings

 \begin{corollary} Let $R$ be a PIR, a general ZPI-ring, an UFR, or a $\pi$-ring.
 Then $R$ has few zero divisors and satisfies Property(A). \end{corollary}

-\begin{proof} By the structure theorem, $R$ is a finite direct sum of integral domains and SPRs.
-Hence, $R$ has few zero divisors by Lemma \ref{direct sum}(5).
+\begin{proof} By the structure theorem, $R$ is a finite direct product of integral domains and SPRs.
+Hence, $R$ has few zero divisors by Lemma \ref{direct product}(3) and (5).
 Note that both integral domains and SPRs satisfy Property(A).
-Thus, $R$ satisfies Property(A) by Corollary \ref{direct sum Property(A)}. \end{proof}
+Thus, $R$ satisfies Property(A) by Corollary \ref{direct product Property(A)}. \end{proof}

-We end this section with an example of rings $R$ that are finite direct sum of rings with a unique minimal prime ideal, and in this case, each prime ideal of $R$ contains a unique minimal prime ideal.
+We end this section with an example of rings $R$ that are finite direct product of rings with a unique minimal prime ideal, and in this case, each prime ideal of $R$ contains a unique minimal prime ideal.

 \begin{example} (1) Let $R$ be an integrally closed ring such that $T(R)$ is a zero dimensional Noetherian ring.
 Then the zero ideal of $T(R)$ has an irredundant primary decomposition, say, $(0) = Q_1 \cap \cdots \cap Q_n$ in $T(R)$, and each pair of $Q_i$'s is comaximal.
 Hence, $T(R) = T(R)/Q_1 \times \cdots \times T(R)/Q_n$ and